 Both professions play an extremely important role in the design and implementation of a building or monument.
 Even though they do work together whilst working on the initial design & planning stage, both professions are extremely different.
 But understandably, it is very easy to get confused between the two.

 Many people think civil engineers are involved in designing buildings from scratch, but that is far from the truth.
 If that were the case, then they’ll be no need for architects in the first place.

-So the aim of this post is to clearly define the difference between the two professions and to help you decide which of the two career paths would be ideal for you.
+So this post aims to clearly define the difference between the two professions and to help you decide which of the two career paths would be ideal for you.

 When architects design a new structure, they are more interested in developing a unique character for the building that can exude a certain atmosphere.

-If you take a look at some modern buildings like the Burj Khalifa (Dubai), One World Trade Centre (New York) and the Shard (London), then you’ll notice these buildings do catch your attention.
-And you can’t help but to admire them.
+If you take a look at some modern buildings like the Burj Khalifa (Dubai), One World Trade Centre (New York), and the Shard (London), then you’ll notice these buildings do catch your attention.
+And you can’t help but admire them.